 PROGRAM EVOLUTION

-In the summer of 2016, we were allowed to take our program to the Veterans Administration Hospital in Kerrville, Texas (see picture below).
+In the summer of 2016, we were allowed to take our program to the Veterans Administration Hospital in Kerrville, Texas (see pictures below).
 Most of our participants at that facility did not suffer from dementia.
-However, they were isolated from their families and eager to share memories with “outsiders”.
-To them we were the “The Baseball Guys”.
-VA Hospital administrators have been extremely positive about the program and monthly sessions have been held ongoing.
+However, they were more isolated and eager to share memories with “outsiders”.
+To them, we were the “The Baseball Guys”.
+VA Hospital administrators have been extremely positive about the program, and monthly sessions have been ongoing.

-Here are a few “thank you” notes we’ve received from participants and administrators:
+Here are a few “thank you” notes we’ve received from Baseball Memories program participants, administrators, and caregivers:

 “We would like to express our gratitude to you for taking time to volunteer at the Alzheimer’s Association.
 We really enjoyed the “Baseball Memory” class.
 I especially enjoyed the camaraderie and recalling childhood memories.
 The feeling of support, fun and laughter was something we looked forward to each week.
 Thanks also to your sweet wives who came and helped.
 We are looking forward to the Express Game tonight and appreciate this opportunity.